 Economic criterion cannot be sole basis for identifying ‘creamy layer’ in backward classes, says SC

-The court also quashed Haryana government notifications specifying the criteria for determining the ‘creamy layer’ solely on the basis of annual income.
+The court also quashed Haryana government notifications specifying the criterion for determining the ‘creamy layer’ solely on the basis of annual income.

-The Supreme Court on Tuesday said that economic criterion cannot be the sole basis for identifying the “creamy layer” in backward classes, reported Bar and Bench.
-The court also quashed Haryana government notifications specifying the criteria for determining the “creamy layer” within the backward classes solely on the basis of annual income.
+The Supreme Court on Tuesday said that an economic criterion cannot be the sole basis for identifying the “creamy layer” in backward classes, reported Bar and Bench.
+The court also quashed Haryana government notifications specifying the criterion for determining the “creamy layer” within the backward classes solely on the basis of annual income of the family.

 “Creamy layer” is a term used for members of a backward class who have a higher educational and economic standing as compared to others in the group.
-Those identified in the “creamy layer” are not entitled to reservation in educational and professional programmes and government services.
+Those identified in the “creamy layer” are not entitled to reservation in educational programmes and government jobs.

 According to the 2016 notification issued under the Haryana Backward Classes (Reservation in Services and Admission in Educational Institutions) Act, children of citizens who have a gross annual income of up to Rs 3 lakh were to be given preference in getting the benefit of reservation.
 The remaining quota seats would go to the children of residents who earn more than Rs 3 lakh but less than Rs 6 lakh per year.